section-engineering-education/engineering-education/content/articles/The-concept-of-cookies-in-servlets/index.md

 #### Cookie class
 A `Cookie` class contains several cookie-related methods that allow you to use cookies.
 #### Methods of Cookie class
-- `void setMaxAge()`: For example, this method can be used to set Cookie's maximum age.
+- `void setMaxAge()`: Cookie's maximum age is set using this `setMaxAge()` method..
 The cookie lifetime can be specified when max-age is set in web applications.
 - `void setValue()`: When a new value is assigned to the cookie, this method is used.
 - `String getName()`: Returns the cookie's name, which cannot be modified after it has been created.
 - `String getValue()`: This method aids in obtaining the cookie's current value.
-- `int getVersion()`: Cookie's version number is returned by this method.
+- `int getVersion()`: By using this method, you can get the version number of a cookie.
 - `void setVersion()`: Cookie's version number is set in this method.
-- ` int getMaxAge()`: This method is used to determine a cookie's maximum age.
+- ` int getMaxAge()`: Using getMaxAge(), you can determine the cookie's maximum age.
 - `String getPath()`: The path from the cookie is obtained using this method.
 - `void setPath()`: This method is used to specify a cookie path.
 For example, in a web application, it is possible to specify a specific path for the cookies to be saved.
 - `String getDomain()`: This method can be used to extract the domain name from a cookie.